rsyzee/unix-ipc/README.md

 # unix-ipc
-is a Interprocess Communication (IPC) using local unix socket. used to communicate and sharing data between processes
+Is a Interprocess Communication (IPC) using AF_UNIX socket. used to communicate and sharing data between processes
 # Installation & run
 ```sh
 git clone https://github.com/ryszee/unix-ipc.git